You can see the YouTube of this section here

+I started up a surfaced mountain road, it was steep and went on and on and on, in fact 8 kilometers.
 There was little shade, the sun was beating down, and it was just up up up.
-I thought this was the wrong although Google maps thought I was on the right road.
+I was convinced I had taken a wrong turning, but now looking at map, I don’t think I had.
+Google maps thought I was on the right road.
 Below, to my left, I could see a lake, and I thought I should be riding down by the lake, I’ve seen others on the Altravesur at this lake.
-But the lake is not part of the Altravesur route, I was much closer to the lake than the Altravesur would be.
-Anyway I had committed to this detour, if it was a detour, so I just had to keep on going to the top.
+I was totally confused as to where the route really was.
+Anyway I had committed to this detour so I just had to keep on going to the top.

-Alexi set off on his way, I was still drying out my stuff and eventually got going around 10am.
+Alexie set off on his way, I was still drying out my stuff and eventually got going around 10am.
 It was another lovely sunny ride through farmland, then through vegetation lined double track, then bramble lined double track, eventually becoming a surfaced road at a small hamlet.

-And a steep pueblo it was.
-I’ve spent time in mountain villages in the Sierra Nevada, that have steep roads but nothing like this, so very steep!
+I stopped to have an avocado sandwich and a drink, in the distance I could see another castle upon a hill, with a village below it.
+I guessed it was Jimena.
+It looked a very steep ride!
+And that it was.
+I’ve spent time in mountain villages in the Sierra Nevada, but nothing like this, so very steep!
 It’s again, a beautiful town.
 Well presented, the streets are a modern cobble, but steep oh so bloody steep.
 And it was hot.
-I was struggling my way up, to find a bed for the night as heavy rains were due.
+After only riding 10 kilometers this day, I was struggling my way up, to find a bed for the night as heavy rains were due.

 We made our way to her house, a little bit higher in the town.
 A lovely cottage, she lives there with her husband Alan (or Allen), three Scotty dogs and a cat!
 Surprisingly Sharon let me put my muddy bike in her living room!
 And what a godsend, she made me a proper cup of tea!
 It was glorious!
-The first decent cup I’ve had since I’ve been here!
+The first decent cup I’ve had since I’ve been in Spain

-We chatted whilst drinking our tea, then the owner of the rental house replied, and Sharon managed to negotiate the price right down, a bit more than I wanted to pay, but I thought I should just take it, so I can get my head down.
+We chatted whilst drinking our tea, then the owner of the Airbnb house replied, and Sharon managed to negotiate the price right down, a bit more than I wanted to pay, but I thought I should just take it, so I can get my head down.

 We walked a short way down from her house, near to where we had met in the first instance, down to Casa de Luna, the house I was to stay in.
 I'm so thankful to Sharon, it's perfect!
 And I have it all to myself.
 With three outdoor terraces, I was able to wash Bay before bringing him inside.